Your Right to Opt-Out of Sale of Your Personal Information

 How to Opt-Out or Exercise Your Other California Privacy Rights

-If you are a California resident and would like to opt-out of the sale of your personal information, or to exercise the other rights provided by the CCPA, such as the right to access or delete your personal information, you or your authorized agent can submit a request using this California Privacy Request Form or one of the other methods listed below.
+If you are a California resident and would like to opt-out of the sale of your personal information, or to exercise the other rights provided by the CCPA, such as the Right to Know, the Right to Access, and/or the Right to Delete your personal information, you or your authorized agent can submit a request using this California Privacy Request Form or one of the other methods listed below.
 Once we have reviewed your submission, we will contact you to discuss the next steps involved in processing your request, which may require us to verify your identity (see the “Identity Verification Requirements” section below).

 Alternatively, you or your authorized agent may email us at admin (at) ateupwithmotor (dot) com or contact us via postal mail at the following address: